I Am My White Ancestors:

 TEACHERS & GROUP LEADERS!

-This exhibit is designed to spark discussions and learning.
-If the show comes to your city, school, or community, here's a guide that contains ideas for activities for a wide range of humanities and art classes.
+This exhibit is designed to spark discussions and learning about the history of oppression.
+The artist is available for presentations to classes from middle school through college.
+Here's a guide that contains ideas for activities for a wide range of humanities and art classes.
 Download the Teachers Guide here.

 Racism, classism through the lens of white ancestors, by Emily Green, Street Roots, September 30, 2016